strain08/Pro-Tools-Fullscreen-App/README.md

 - `Auto_Fullscreen (0|1)` Keeps Pro Tools in fullscreen mode, until the keyboard shortcut is pressed; Default: 0

 #### Notes
 - When `ThinBorder=0` and menu is visible, moving regions in timeline is glitchy on certain resolutions.
-Either hide the menu with middle-mouse click, or switch to `ThinBorder=1` <br>
+Either hide the menu with middle-mouse click, or set `Keep_Main_Window=1 ThinBorder=1` <br>
 - Use `Keep_Main_Window=1` to be able to drag and resize the main window.
+- Custom window width with monitors of different resolutions might not work.

 #### Todo
 - nothing planned for now
-- maybe a GUI for settings...